Shaga-Matula/Mastermind_PG/README.md

   * The user then clicks the "Submit" button and the computer will compair the two lines.
   * The results are indicated by:
-    * Computer displays a white peg for every colour chosen that is in the correct place and the correct colour.
+    * Computer displays a white peg for every color chosen that is in the correct place and the correct color.
-    * Computer displays a black peg for every colour chosen that is in not in the correct place but the colour is present in the line.
+    * Computer displays a black peg for every color chosen that is in not in the correct place but the color is present in the line.
-    * Computer display a message that there are no correct colours in the row.
+    * Computer display a message that there are no correct colors in the row.
     * The score "Black" and "White" pegs are <strong>randomly</strong> placed in the score area and <strong>do not</strong> correspond to position of choice.
 <figure>
     <img src="assets/images/scrow2.png" width=250>